The Top 3 Strategies To Grow Your Business

 If your goal is to find 20 new leads per month then find a way to track and measure this.
 What is your hit ratio on finding new leads?
 Do you have to make 100 new contacts to narrow that down to 20 leads?
 If that is the case then break that down into smaller chunks and make 25 contacts every week.
 But be consistent about it.
 Don’t slack one week and think you can make it up the next.
 You won’t and your system will fail.

 Create the goal.
 Create the system.
 Be consistent in following your system.
 Adjust if need be but remain consistent and you will achieve your goals.
+And go an get my goal setting guides to help you along with the setting part.

 I am sincerely hoping that the days of those that do not follow their own advice when it comes to social media are coming to an end.
 I am sick to death of seeing the so-called experts and gurus telling people in an often-belittling manner how they should be using social media when they themselves haven’t got a clue what they are doing.
 They stumble through leaving many faux pas in their wake.
 Many either buy their followers or do that ridiculous follow/unfollow routine.